Health insurance in Brazil

 How does the Brazilian healthcare system work?

-The Ministry of Health regulates the Brazilian healthcare system, which is financed by the state budget.
-Whether you’re an expatriate or a citizen, if you work as an employee in Brazil, you must join the Brazilian social security system, INSS.
-A portion of the contributions is deducted from your salary and taken directly from your payslip.
-In addition, a social insurance scheme is in place to provide free access to healthcare for the elderly, disabled and those unable to work.
-Brazil has introduced the Unified Health System (SUS), which gives people not covered by social security access to free healthcare.
+The Ministry of Health regulates the Brazilian healthcare system.
+It is financed by the State budget.
+So, whether you’re an expatriate or a citizen, if you work as an employee on Brazilian territory, you must join the Brazilian social security system, the INSS.
+In addition, a portion of the contributions is deducted from your salary and taken directly from your pay slip.
+In addition, there is a social insurance scheme in place, providing free access to healthcare for the elderly, disabled and those unable to work.
+Brazil has introduced the Unified Health System (SUS), which offers people not covered by social security access to free healthcare.

 What does SUS support?